Washing Your Vehicle In The Winter | 10 Great Tips

 Keep It Fresh

-This tip isn’t necessarily winter specific, but you’ve gone through the process of cleaning your vehicle, pop in a new air freshener.
+This tip isn’t winter-specific, but you’ve gone through the process of cleaning your vehicle, now pop in a new air freshener.
 While you’re at it remove garbage and clutter.
 Dust off the dash, and clean out the cup holder.
 Also, make sure you have everything you need in your glove box including your insurance, and absolutely make sure that it is all up to date!

 Lock Lube & De-Icer